-Your car will probably be leaving the U.S. from one of several southern ports, for instance; Port Everglades, Miami, Houston, or Galveston, and is most likely to arrive in Colombia at either Cartagena, Buenaventura, or Barranquilla port.
+Your car will probably be leaving the U.S. from one of the several southern ports, for instance; Port Everglades, Miami, Houston, or Galveston, and is most likely to arrive in Colombia at either Cartagena, Buenaventura, or Barranquilla port.
 Most of these ports have ships departing either weekly or bi-weekly, so you’ll need to check on exact dates for the port nearest your home location.

 When discussing your shipping needs with a carrier, you’ll want to be prepared to choose either container shipping or RORO shipping (roll-on, roll-off).
-For container shipping, the car is sealed in a container and is locked for safety; for RORO shipping, the car will be driven on and off the ship via ramp.
-Container shipping is the more expensive option, but it is not the only factor in determining cost.
+For container shipping, the car is sealed in a container and is locked for safety; for RORO shipping, the car will be driven on and off the ship via a ramp.
+Container shipping is the more expensive option, but it is not the only factor in determining the cost.
 The price to have your vehicle shipped will also depend on the time of year, the size of your vehicle, insurance (if desired), and whether you need the vehicle picked up at your home, or you drive it to the exit port.

 Top Colombia Destinations:

 Other Types Of Vehicles We Transport To Colombia

 As might be expected, there are a ton of things to remember with a venture like shipping your automobile to another country.
 In many cases, your shipping carrier will have a handle on all these things and even do some of them for you, but you would be well-advised to be aware of these issues yourself, so as to ward off any unpleasant complications during the process.